-Prerequisite: CIS 151 with a "C" grade or better 23 lab hours
+Prerequisite: CIS 151 with a "C" grade or better

 Continues the concepts and applications of an electronic spreadsheet learned in the introduction class.
 Topics include working with lists, integrating appropriate software with other Windows programs, and working with multiple worksheets and workbooks.